Tony Zayas 0:00

 Hey, everybody, welcome to the SaaS Founder Show!
 We are back for another week.
-This is Tony Zayas, Andy Halko.
-How are you doing, Andy?
+This is Tony Zayas, Andy Halko, my co-founder.
+How you doing, Andy?

 Good.
 How are you doing, Tony?

 Andy Halko 0:19

 I assume we're gonna have a huge audience because there's no other live streaming events happening at this very moment.

 Tony Zayas 0:26

 Slow news day, nothing going on in the world.
 So we're tuning in here to hear from another great SaaS founder today.
 So with that, I will introduce Reetu Gupta, who is the CEO and co founder at CirkledIn, so Reetu thank you so much for joining us.
 We'd love to hear a little bit about CirkledIn and then we just want to dive in and into your story.

 Absolutely.
 Thank you for having me, Tony.
 And me, looking forward to this chat.

 It's great.
 So tell us a little bit about CirkledIn what the platform is all about.
 Obviously, I've gone around and read about it.
 It sounds fantastic.
 Really cool.